 How Different Filling Materials Affect Sensitivity

 Composite resin fillings (tooth-colored) require a bonding process involving acid etching the tooth surface, which temporarily opens microscopic tubules in the dentin that lead to the nerve.
 This process can increase sensitivity to temperature and sweet foods.
 Amalgam fillings (silver) conduct temperature more readily than natural tooth structure, potentially causing increased sensitivity to hot and cold stimuli, particularly in the first few weeks after placement.
+According to the American Dental Association, both types are effective and safe restorative options when placed correctly.

 The Inflammatory Response and Healing Process